dat-nix/dat-nix/README.md

 ## About Me

-* I'm a CS student from Vietnam.
+* I'm a IT student from Vietnam.
 * Currently strengthening fundamentals in:

   * Linux environment